OFelipeSantos/LIF-Neuron-Model-/README.md

 This repository contains my implementation of a basic LIF neuron model as part of my self-study in computational neuroscience.
 I have been following at my own pace the Neuromatch Academy Python workshop in order to implement it.

+How it's structured:
+- Since this is following the NM tutorial, each exercise in the workshop is implemented in a cell in a Jupyter notebook and is accompanied by a markdown cell, breaking down the reason for the exercise and personal annotations.

 Current features:
 - Membrane potential dynamics using the standard LIF equation
 - Euler integration for numerical updates